cohitre/myron-marston/static/dev-blog/_posts/2011-08-29-making-your-gem-warning-free.md

 ## My solution may not be your solution

-This is working really well for me, but it definitely makes a couple assumptions that may not be true of every project:
+This is working really well for me, and I just released VCR 1.11.2 yesterday with all warnings fixed.
+That said, my solution definitely makes a couple assumptions that may not be true of every project:

 * It uses a very simple heuristic (`line.include?(current_dir)`) to figure out if VCR is responsible for the warning.
 Does ruby always